Kevares Autonomous Services

 The City of Vaughan inspects more than 1,000 kilometres annually, looking for any defects to keep the community safe.
 Repairs are scheduled according to severity and range from grinding trip hazards to the complete removal and replacement of the section of sidewalk in need of repair.

 The Kevares’ inspection robot demonstration is designed to enhance the efficiency of sidewalk and cycle lane maintenance.
-The robot will navigate through sidewalks and cycle lanes and identify surface deficiencies such as potholes, cracks, gaps, patches, and heaving.
+The robot will navigate through sidewalks and cycle lanes and identify surface deficiencies such as potholes, cracks, gaps, patches, and heavings.
 By providing real-time detection and reporting, the technology aims to provide quicker maintenance responses.

 NOTE: Staff will be present to supervise the demonstration.